aakashdg/farmerchat-prompts/README.md

 }
 ```

-**When to Use**: Immediately after receiving chatbot responses, before any downstream processing.
+**When to Use**: Immediately after receiving user query, before any downstream processing.

 ---